The Best Eco Friendly Toothbrush:

 The ADA recommends that regular toothbrushes get replaced every three months, which explains the 1 billion toothbrushes the U.S. goes through each year.
 Unfortunately, at the moment, finding a zero-waste toothbrush is virtually impossible.
 But don’t worry!
 There are plenty of options far more sustainable than your typical non-recyclable plastic toothbrush.

 With billions of pounds of plastic floating in our oceans, toothbrushes may seem like just a stick in a forest.
-But as a product we use daily for our whole lives, why not keep as much of our lifetime bundle out of the mix?
+But seeing as plastic pollution affects humans and the environment, and toothbrushes are a product we use daily for our whole lives, why not keep as much of our lifetime bundle out of the mix?
 The toothbrush will go from a pollutant to a daily reminder that all of our decisions to keep our oceans clean and protect the planet make a difference.

 Below are some of our recommendations for your next eco-friendly toothbrush.